 Don Webster, President*

 Christina was named after her cousin who had cerebral palsy.
 Introduced to the importance of creating inclusive communities from a young age, Christina started volunteering at Lions Camp Horizon when she was only 10 years old.
-She later began her career at camp in 2012 and worked her way through the assistant counselor, lead counselor, and mentor positions.
-Christina now serves as our camp director.
+She later began her career at camp in 2012 and worked her way through the Assistant Counselor, Lead Counselor and Camp Director positions.
+Christina is currently employed as a Special Education Teacher with the Mount Baker School District.

-During the off-season, Christina works as a paraeducator at a local high school and is studying for her special education teaching certificate.
-Whether it’s in the classroom or at camp, she’s committed to creating experiences that make learning fun for students and campers alike.
-Her work as an educator makes her extra mindful when planning activities that are inclusive for all of our campers.
+Whether it’s in the classroom or at camp, Christina is committed to creating experiences that make learning fun for students and campers alike.
+Her work as an educator makes her extra mindful when planning activities that are inclusive for all campers.

-Christina calls camp her “heaven on earth” and got a tattoo of the camp logo to make sure camp is with her wherever she goes.
+Christina calls camp her “heaven on earth” and has a tattoo of the camp logo to make sure camp is with her wherever she goes.

 Assistant Camp Director